 We thought we’d take some time to describe to you what a year is like for us as Christmas tree farmers.
-There is a lot of work that goes into what we offer to our customers, and for those who are interested here is a brief accounting of the work we do to provide you with a Christmas tree each year.
+There is a lot of work that goes into what we offer to our customers; here is a brief accounting of the work we do to provide you with a Christmas tree each year.
 We hope you enjoy learning about it because we enjoy doing it.

 January to March